-We can make use of the charts diagramto see the difference in tabulation of the two values.
+We can make use of the charts and diagrams to see the difference in the tabulation of the two values.

-Answer: Relative frequency represents a proportion of data values, while cumulative frequency represents the number of datavalues.
+Answer: Relative frequency represents the ratio of the number of times a value of the data occurs in a dataset, while cumulative frequency represents the sum of the relative frequencies.

 Go through the explanation to understand better.

-Total number of times a data occurs in the set is known as frequency.
+Frequency: Total number of times data occurs in the set is known as frequency.

 Cumulative relative frequency is the accumulation of the previous relative frequencies.

-Cumulative frequency distribution it is a form of a frequency distribution that represents the sum of a class and all classes.
+Cumulative frequency distribution is a form of frequency distribution that represents the sum of a class and all classes.

-Relative frequency of a class is the percentage of the data that falls in that class/bin, while cumulative frequency of a class is the sum of the frequencies of that class and all previous classes.
+The relative frequency of a class is the percentage of the data that falls in that class/bin, while the cumulative frequency of a class is the sum of the frequencies of that class and all previous classes.

 |Price Range||Frequency||Cumulative frequency|